 Before Halloween is over, you begin to see gift wrap, holiday décor, and other seasonal items on shelves everywhere.
-It’s no wonder holiday retail sales totaled $655.8 billion in 2016 alone, according to the National Retail Federation.
+It’s no wonder holiday retail sales will total between $1.147 trillion and $1.152 trillion in 2020, according to Deloitte.

 In general, this year will be no different, but it can be on a personal level.
 Have a plan and follow though.
 This year, challenge yourself to save one dollar for every dollar spent.